Origen-SDK/o2/python/web/source/guides/documenting/the_origen_sphinx_extension.rst

 .. py:data:: logos

-  Given logos will line the top of the Navbar, starting on the left-hand side.
+  Given logos will line the top of the navbar, starting on the left-hand side.

-  Base Sphinx only allows a single logo that must reside in '_static' and can only link to the project's homepage.
+  Base Sphinx only allows a single logo that must reside in ``_static`` and can only link to the project's homepage.
 See: :sphinx_confval_html_logo:`config.html_logo <>`

   Origen's theme offers the ability to use multiple logos with more flexibility per logo.